 I decided to stop in a small town, not too far from Savognin, for the night and found a really unique caravan park.
 The property has container homes to rent or powered sites for camper vans.
 The gentleman who owns the park was kind enough to let me sleep in his house when he saw that I was sleeping in the back of the rental car hahaha!
 It makes me smile knowing that there are some really kind and caring people out there, willing to help out a stranger.

 I set off on the open road once again.
 The locals around here drive like mad, exceeding speed limits and overtaking me on blind corners, it was freaky!
 Also, every second car is a Mercedes, Porsche, or BMW, a bold statement that the Swiss citizens are definitely not short of money.

 Coming down the mountain range into St. Moritz was dreamy!
 It is here where the notion of winter holidays was born and its stunning imagery is jaw-dropping.
 This place is as good as it gets!!
-I am impressed by how active all the locals are here, mountain bike riding, hang gliding, kite surfing and sailing on the lake.
-I would love to come snowboarding in winter with a spoiling of mountains to choose from.
+I am impressed by how active all the locals are here, mountain bike riding, hang gliding, kite surfing, and sailing on the lake.
+I would love to come snowboarding in winter with spoiling of mountains to choose from.